 Moderation is key and so is a budget, of sorts.
 Now while I do not suggest adding up all the money you spend on your new planner hobby I do suggest having a general dollar amount budget.
 Lets be serious, you will probably go over budget.
 Hopefully not too much.

 My Newbie Tip

-Join Facebook groups that don't allow advertising of any sort.
+Join Facebook groups that don't allow advertising/selling of any sort.
 Member de-stash posts become a slippery slope as you can usually find some amazing products the you want.
 Equally as tempting are sticker shops that advertise their sales and products.
 Best to stay clear of these groups!
 Non sale Facebook groups make it easy to focus on seeing amazing spreads and connecting with like minded planners.

 Yes, your new planner hobby can possibly cost you a pretty penny if you let it.
 Although, please remember that fellow planners you meet on your journey will be some of the most amazing people you ever encounter.
 The are warm, generous, encouraging and engaging.
 I am so happy that years ago I discovered the wonderful world of planners.
 I just wish someone had warned me how much my initial $30 planner was going to cost me over the years.